-I believe that it is important for introverts to have at least one friendship or close relationship with an extrovert (for me, my only friendship).
+I believe that it is important for introverts to have at least one friendship or close relationship with an extrovert.
 It can be very beneficial to have a friend who is so different from you.
 It may seem like an odd couple situation and I guess in a way it is, but that can actually be a good thing.
-Here are a few reasons why a friendship with an extrovert is a good thing.
+Here are a few reasons why having an extroverted friend is a good thing.

 THEY KNOW HOW TO NAVIGATE A PARTY